-Here, the entropy conserving formalism of the underlying SPH implementation contributes to a significant improvement of the MHD formalism compared to previous MHD implementations in SPH by generally improving the density estimate and the calculation of derivatives.
-It has to be noted, that this is not only due to the $\frac{dW}{dh}$ terms, but in large part also from the new formalism for calculating of the smoothing length.
-As described before, the smoothing length h_i for each particle is no longer calculated by counting neighbors within the sphere, but by solving equation (3) and therefore, for a formal number of neighbors N, there exist only one unambiguous value of h_i .
-Note that, as this equation is solved iteratively, it is usual to give some allowed range of N, however in our case we can choose the range smaller than 1 and typically we use $N=64\pm0.1$.
-Regularization schemes therefore are either based on improving the calculation of the interactions to reduce the creation of small irregularities arrising from numerical effects or on removing small irregularities.
+Here, the entropy conserving formalism (Springel & Hernquist 2002) of the underlying SPH implementation contributes to a significant improvement of the MHD formalism compared to previous MHD implementations in SPH by generally improving the density estimate and the calculation of derivatives.
+It has to be noted, that this is not only due to the $\frac{dW}{dh}$ terms, but in large part also from the new formalism for calculation of the smoothing length.
+As described before, the smoothing length h_i for each particle is no longer calculated by counting neighbors within the sphere, but by solving equation (3) for each formal number of neighbors N, there exists only one unambiguous value of h_i .
+Note that, as this equation is solved iteratively, it is usual to give some allowed range of N, however in our case we can choose the range smaller than 1 and typically we use $N = 64 \pm 0.1$.